leooelx/PHPLinuxMon/README.md

-Simple service that's works simplely with PHP and MariaDB.
+Simple service that's works simplely with PHP and MariaDB..

 Needs only the service listening on "localhost".